MetaSys-LISBP/IsoCor/doc/faq.rst

-"What elemental formula should I declare into the database?"
+What elemental formula should I declare into the database?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Obviously, errors in elemental formulas will result in erroneous :ref:`isotopologue distributions <isotopologue distribution>`; thus special care must be taken